Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

     * add new baseline
         * here> 1D convolution
     * here> use terraform to create EC2 instances
-        * set up twitch.
         * here> create GPU instances
+            * here> read about the follwoing
+                * what is vCPU?
+                * here> what is CPU credit?jK:w
+                * write shell script to run each task from.
+                    * shell script should accept the following argument
+                        * --turn_off
+                            * boolean
+                            * requirement
+                                * when turn_off=True & computer is current off, then
+                                    start computer -> run -> turn off.
+                                * when turn_off=False & computer is current off, thne
+                                    start computer -> run.
+            * here> how to filter by tags using -filter
+            * how to stop ec2 from command line
-            * create VPN too, why not
+            * create tags system for aws source
-            * here> how to create cluster on AWS
+            * how to create cluster on AWS
             * system requirement
                 * 3 gpus, 1 master
         * create docker for my covid19 project.